RachelLeeReynolds85/cyber-heritage-posters/README.md

 ## Women in Technology series
 <img src=readme-images/women-in-technology-sample.png width=400 align=right></img>

 This poster series provides a timeline, brief highlight, and inspirational quote from each of 15 women who were pioneers in the tech industry.
 They led at a time when women were even less represeted than they are today.
-Posters conclude with an inspirational question or statement for Airmen to reflect on.
+Posters conclude with a thoughtful question or challenge for Airmen to reflect on.

 ### Women in the series include:
 * Betty Holberton